Sonnie Hale: Personal life and death

 He left his first marriage to Evelyn Laye for actress Jessie Matthews, an action which led to a backlash among the British public and caused a scandal.

-By his second marriage he had one son (died at birth) and one adopted daughter (born 1935); by his third marriage he had one son, John Robert Hale-Monro (born 1946, died 2013) and a daughter.
+By his second marriage he had one son (died at birth) and one adopted daughter Catherine, Countess Grixoni (born 1935); by his third marriage he had one son, John Robert Hale-Monro (born 1946, died 2013) and a daughter.
 He also had a daughter Joanna Monro (born 1956) from a subsequent relationship with the actress Frances Bennett.

 He died on 9 June 1959 in London from myelofibrosis, aged 57.